 - Start the UC&C tool and check functionality.

 Here are some steps which can be followed to troubleshoot USB connection problems:

 - Upgrade the ClickShare Base Unit and peripheral, reboot the ClickShare Base Unit for good measure and finally do some testing by sharing and using the peripheral in a test call.
-More detailed steps can be found in [KB11642].
+More detailed steps can be found in How to install a new peripheral to a ClickShare Conference device.
 If you find any problems, proceed to the next steps listed in this KB.

 - Check if the device is detected by the ClickShare Base Unit, this can be done via the WebUI (Display & Audio > Peripherals) or via the icons shown in the status bar of the ClickShare wallpaper.